-Mike came to Commodore from a national law firm, where he was a partner in the insurance and litigation practice groups.
-He brings over 20 years of experience as an attorney, which includes four years working at Willis Towers Watson, a global insurance broker.
+Mike came to Commodore in 2016 from a national law firm, where he was a partner in the insurance and litigation practice groups.
+He has over 25 years of experience as an attorney.
+Before Commodore, Mike worked at Willis Towers Watson, a global insurance broker.
 He obtained the Chartered Property & Casualty Underwriter (CPCU) designation from the American Institute for CPCU in 2007.
-Mike’s role as General Counsel includes responsibility over legal, regulatory and human resources issues.
-He also serves as Risk Manager and is responsible for Commodore’s safety, insurance, surety and related risk matters.
+Mike’s role as General Counsel includes responsibility over legal, regulatory, compliance, safety, insurance, surety, and enterprise risk matters.

-Mike is active in a variety of construction, insurance and legal industry professional associations including AGC, CPCU, IRMI, RIMS and the Boston Bar Association.
-He is frequent speaker at industry events focused on legal, risk and insurance topics.
+Mike is active in a variety of construction, insurance and legal industry professional associations including AGC, CPCU, IRMI, and RIMS.
+He is frequent speaker at peer groups and industry events focused on legal, risk and insurance topics.
 He is a member of the Insurance Library of Boston.

 What’s your secret talent that no one knows about?

 What is your favorite project you worked on and why?

 I worked on an investigation and prosecution of a cocaine trafficking ring between Jamaica and Boston as an intern at the U.S. Attorney’s Office Organized Crime Drug Enforcement Task Force during law school in the late 90’s.
 This was a big deal for me at the time because my most exciting job to date had been cashier at Blockbuster Video.

 My father was a construction attorney for the City of Boston.
 I went to the same high school, college and law school as he did.
 I guess I ultimately followed his path in my career as well.